 EMT Basic (BLS)

-Click inside this Options drop down above to see all courses offered
+Click inside the first top Options box above to see the drop down list to see all courses offered!

 NEW Locations Marshfield, Cambridge College and Quincy College!

 NEW 6 Week Accelerated and 12 Week Traditional EMT Courses are Enrolling NOW!

 You do not want to miss out as once they are full, they close!

 EMS Academy EMT Course tuition includes your textbook, Navigate 2 Online System with an e-book, audio book, powerpoint lecture slides, virtual ride along, practice quizzes, flashcards and everything you need to excel and succeed to complete your EMT Course!
 You do not need to buy a uniform, blood pressure cuff, stethoscope, equipment or pay for your textbook separately from your tuition!